 Applied Steps window

-Here is how to show/ hide the Applied Steps window:
+How to show/ hide the Applied Steps pane:

 • Open the View menu